GoPro action camera mounted on a chest harness

 Pros

-• Body-waterproof to 33 feet without a housing, no gasket maintenance
+• Body-waterproof to 33 feet without a housing

-• HB-series lens mod compatibility opens macro, ultra wide, and anamorphic creative options
+• HB-series lens mod compatibility opens macro, ultra wide, and anamorphic options

 Cons